 Once a model that described RRi behavior in response to exercise was obtained, an assessment of the proportion of the variance explained by each model parameter was then computed.

-To assess the sensitivity of model parameters influencing RRi over time, we implemented a Sobol sensitivity analysis using Monte Carlo simulations.
+We implemented a Sobol sensitivity analysis using Monte Carlo simulations to assess the sensitivity of model parameters influencing RRi over time.
 Sobol index (Sind) provide a measure of the proportion of the contribution of each parameter to the variance in RRi at each time point, and it was selected for its robustness in handling non-linear and non-monotonic relationships, which are intrinsic to RRi dynamics in response to exercise28.

-To compute Sind, 1000 Monte Carlo simulations were conducted, each involving 1000 randomly sampled parameter sets (1,000,000 model runs in total).
+To compute Sind, 1000 Monte Carlo simulations were conducted, each involving 1000 randomly sampled parameter sets (1,000,000 model runs.
 For each set of parameters, RRi were calculated at each time point t across a range from 0 to 20 minutes at intervals of 0.1 minutes.
 The 95% CI parameter values estimated from HMC-NUTS were then used as input ranges for Sind computation.
-Finally, the mean values of Sind over the 20-min time span for each model parameter were estimated and reported, next with their corresponding 95% CI using normal approximation based on estimated standard errors (SE).
+Finally, the mean values of Sind over the 20-minute time span for each model parameter were estimated and reported, with their corresponding 95% CI using normal approximation based on estimated standard errors (SE).

 Results